-92% of the volume exported was raw wool, with 6% in carbonised form, 1.7% in scoured form, and 0.03% in top form.
+95.6% of the volume exported was raw wool, with 3% in carbonised form and 1.4% in scoured form

-In addition to wool exports, Australia exported 136 million kilograms of sheepskins in 2019/20.
+In addition to wool, Australia exported 33 million sheepskins in 2022/23.

 Consuming Australian wool

 Consumers spend approximately US\$80 billion per year on wool apparel, with expenditure predominantly in markets of the US, Japan, China, Germany, UK and Italy.
 These markets account for around 70% of the global consumer spend on wool garments.